ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 When you run the test a chromium based browser will open and the first step tries to log in.
 Here the automation stops and the user has to log in through Github themselves. **No passwords are saved!** After this step is completed playwright will do the rest itself.

 ### what is tested
 The playwright test differs from the razor test in that it, mimics user behavior on our live website compared to the razor test which test locally.
-The test navigates through different pages and interacts with the website's functionality confirming that what it interacts with is as expected in the test.
+The test navigates through different pages and interacts with the website's functionality, confirming that what it interacts with, is as expected in the test.

 # Ethics